ultraego4/website/content/posts/automotive/daihatsu_sirion_2006/2025_08_15_daihatsu_sirion_2006.md

 The mechanical part works fine for every state, however there is one finding:
 - [ ] No liquid for the rear wiper

+## Day 1 findings summarized:
+- On the turn signal stalk in the fog lamp mode the right rear lamp is not working, the reason is not clear yet.
+- No liquid for the rear wiper.
+Theoretically it should be provided from the front tank therefore there could be some clogging issue maybe.

 ## References